Gazza7205/cloud-workshop-labs/lab-exercise7.md

 <kbd><img src="https://github.com/Gazza7205/cloud-workshop-labs/assets/59958248/c5d0f49a-5a12-46c8-9c9b-ad2a03a38a15" /></kbd>

 ### Configuring the Gateway
-We can now create/update our Gateway Custom Resource with the bundles and OTel related configuration.
+We can now create/update our Gateway Custom Resource with the above message complete bundle.
 The base CRD can be found [here](/exercise7-resources/gateway.yaml).

-1. Add message complete secret bundle to spec.app.bundle
+1. Add message complete secret bundle to _***spec.app.bundle***_
 ```
 bundle:
   - type: graphman